KARAN-D05/8-Bit-Computer-logisim-modules/README.md

   <sub></b> ⚙️ System Integration - Registers, Memory, ALU, Program Counter and Display Connected (Performing Addition [A] ← [A] + [B])
 </p>

-## 🧠 About
-- This project is my attempt to explore how computers work **fundamentally at the gate level**.
-I aim to design and build a fully functional 8-bit CPU from scratch.

 ## 🎯My Approach:
 - Before simulation, each module is designed conceptually using hand-drawn block diagrams and written reasoning to validate the logic flow through mental simulation and small example cases.
 - The block diagram is then refined into a rough structural, gate-level representation before being implemented, debugged, and rigorously tested in digital logic simulators such as Logisim Evolution and Falstad.